 All models on our website are listed either in UK or Euro size and conversion charts are included.

-If you have been properly measured in the past (when wearing appropriate walking socks), choosing the right size is fairly easy.
+If you have been properly measured in the past (when wearing appropriate walking socks), choosing the right size is made a little easier, but your "boot size" is just a measure of the length of your foot and possibly the width; whether something fits is dependent on many other aspects of the shape and biomechanics of your feet.
 Consult our "Fit Notes" under the selected boot and choose accordingly.
 If we advise that a certain model is sized small, do add the indicated amount to your size.
 You can choose the size and check availability from a dropdown box under each product.

 If you have worn a particular brand or model of walking boot in the past and are happy with how it performed, many manufacturers are fairly consistent with their sizing.
-The best way to proceed in this case is to give us a call, because we have more than likely sold your old boots at some stage and will have a very good idea how they compare to the current model.
+The best way to proceed in this case is to give us a call, because we may well have sold the same or similar model as your old boots at some stage, and will have an idea how they compare to the current model.

 If you have never had a walking shoe or boot in the past your chances of getting it right first time are slim!
 But for these cases the instructions below apply: